28th January, 2025

-The COSHH regulations were first introduced over 30 years ago.
+The COSHH regulations were first introduced over 35 years ago.
 Their purpose?
 To protect employees and others from harmful exposure to hazardous substances.
-The regulations have gone through several major updates, in 1994, 1999 and 2002.
-Let's looks at COSHH since it was introduced in 1988.
+The regulations went through several major updates, in 1994, 1999 and 2002.
+Let's look at COSHH since it was introduced in 1988.

-The Control of Substances Hazardous to Health (COSHH) Regulations apply to nearly every workplace.
-Because most businesses use hazardous substances in one form or another.
-From mild irritants to high-risk chemicals, COSHH covers many everyday substances like cleaning solutions, paints and inks, to trade materials like cement and wood dust.
+The Control of Substances Hazardous to Health (COSHH) Regulations apply to nearly every workplace because most businesses use hazardous substances in one form or another.
+From mild irritants to high-risk chemicals, COSHH covers many everyday substances like cleaning solutions, paints and inks, to trade substances like cement and wood dust.

 COSHH applies to a wide range of substances and preparations (mixtures of two or more substances) which have the potential to cause harm to health if they are ingested, inhaled, or are absorbed by, or come into contact with, the skin, or other body membranes.
 Hazardous substances can occur in many forms, including solids, liquids, vapours, gases and fumes.
 They can also be simple asphyxiants or biological agents.